 Jessie, a serious traveler, friend, and anthropologist, knew just the right nondescript, folding-table noodle place tucked in a distant corner of the neighborhood.
 Even Anthony Bourdain couldn’t have found this place.

 You can always count on Asia pros like her to know where to eat.

 The Fremont Troll

-Wondering how to keep crackheads from congregating under a bridge?
+Wondering how to keep crackheads and criminals from congregating under a bridge?
 Why, build a giant troll to scare the holy hell out of them—of course!
-God help the person who walks up on this lurking thing while in an altered state of hallucinogenic madness; it’ll blow those Doors of Perception right off their hinges.
+God help the person who walks up on the lurking Fremont Troll while in an altered state of hallucinogenic madness; it’ll blow those Doors of Perception right off their hinges.

-In the grim, yellowish light illuminating what was once a sketchy syringe-dumping ground under a bridge, lurks a 13,000-pound monster of a bearded troll.
-The good news is that tourists hanging out under the busy bridge now outnumber the drug addicts, who have moved on to quieter and less creepy places.
-This interactive shout out to the Scandinavian Three Billy Goats Gruff is impressive, and the monster has even grabbed a real Volkswagen Beetle from the road.
-According to the plates, his victims – presumably enjoyed for breakfast – were from California.
+In the grim, yellowish light illuminating what was once a sketchy, syringe dumping ground under a bridge, lurks a 13,000-pound monster of a bearded troll.
+The good news is that tourists hanging out under the busy bridge now outnumber the addicts.
+They’ve since moved on to quieter and less creepy places.

 If they had looked closely enough, they would have seen that, as of late, Lenin’s hands are painted red.
 He was a murderous madman, after all.
 And with a little timing on your side, you can even catch the dauntless leader clad in a dress (courtesy of the Hash House Harriers) or sporting drag during Pride Week.

 The Weather in Seattle

 I’m supposed to tell you that the weather in Seattle perpetually sucks and that residents walk around with pre-tied nooses for when the meteorological burden becomes too much to bear.